Imperial College London Mathematics School Admissions Policy for August 2026 entry

 6.4.9.
 Two further thresholds are identified based on the number of places available.
 Applicants whose reference score is above the upper threshold will be made a conditional offer (subject to the same two conditions listed above), and those below the lower threshold hold are not progressed, and remaining applicants are placed on the waiting list.6.4.10.
 The conditional offer will take one of the following possible forms

+6.4.10.
+Conditional offers must be accepted with 10 working days of receipt.
+If an offer is not accepted within this timeframe, then the offer will be withdrawn.
 6.4.10.1.
 Applicants who have applied to study three A levels at Imperial Maths School will receive a conditional offer to study three A levels at Imperial Maths School.
 The condition of the offer will normally be meeting the entry requirements outlined in section 5.

 6.4.10.2 Applicants who have applied to study four A levels at Imperial Maths School will receive a conditional offer to study either three or four A levels at Imperial Maths School.
 If an applicant has applied to study four A levels but the information in the application indicates that the applicant is unlikely to meet the minimum entry requirements for four A levels, they may be made a conditional offer to study three A levels only.

 6.4.10.3 Applicants who have applied to study three A levels at Imperial Maths School and an additional A level at Woodhouse College are also expected to meet the attainment profile of Woodhouse College applicants for their chosen Woodhouse College subject.
-Applicants who have applied for a fourth A level at Woodhouse College will either receive
+Applicants who have applied for a fourth A level at Woodhouse College will either receive:

-6.4.10.3.1 A conditional offer to study all four A levels
+6.4.10.3.1.
+A conditional offer to study all four A levels.

-6.4.10.3.2 A conditional offer to study three A levels at Imperial Maths School, and placed on the waiting list for their Woodhouse College A level subject.
+6.4.10.3.2.
+A conditional offer to study three A levels at Imperial Maths School and placed on the waiting list for their Woodhouse College A level subject.

 6.4.11.
 Offers may be withdrawn by the school if it becomes apparent that an applicant, prior to enrolling at Imperial Maths School, submitted an application that was not factually correct, or if the applicant is not eligible for a place for some other reason.